 Yep, that’s right.
 While they aren’t thought of much in these areas, telescopic and articulating boom lifts are used by top celebrities and pop stars to create incredible performances and show stopping entrances.
 These boom lifts are also used in the behind-the-scenes work for handling and installing large stage and lighting equipment, and even for accessing ride-goers on stalled roller coasters.

 Operating a boom lift can be extremely dangerous without proper training.
 With boom lift certification, you will learn how to safely and effectively operate a boom lift, what best practices are, and how to react in a variety of situations when something doesn’t go as planned.
 Do not risk your life by operating a boom lift without boom lift training or certification.
 According to OSHA, 3% of construction deaths come from operating aerial lifts.
-Avoid being a part of this statistic.
+Get ALC’s boom lift certification today and don’t be a part of that 3%!

 Boom lift certification is just as important for you if you’re an employer of boom lift operators.
 Not complying with OSHA’s rules when it comes to boom lift training not only puts your workplace at risk but your business in jeopardy of legal trouble and expensive fines.